SandeepPudasaini1/sandeep-portfolio/README.md

-Sandeep Pudasaini – Data Analyst Portfolio
+Sandeep Pudasaini – Data Analyst

 Welcome to my professional portfolio!
 I’m a data analyst with dual master’s degrees in Data Science and Economics, and I specialize in turning complex data into actionable insights.
 My work spans public policy modeling, healthcare analytics, machine learning applications, and business process improvements.
 Below, you'll find a curated selection of my projects, skills, and background.